 Research

-Zhengxiang Wang, supervised by Owen Rambow
+Zhengxiang Wang, Owen Rambow,

 Learning Transductions and Alignments with RNN Seq2seq models